 NONFICTION.
 Aka.
 Informational text.

-Therefore, it’s absolutely critical that we support children in reading and comprehending informational text.
+Therefore, it’s absolutely critical that we support children in reading and comprehending nonfiction books.

-So how do we help children comprehend informational text?
+So how do we help children comprehend informational / expository text?

 The solution to this is this…

-First, we teach kids the characteristics of the text— explaining text structures and text features like bolded vocabulary words, charts, and captions.
-This improves comprehension.
+First, we teach kids the characteristics of the text— explaining text structures like problem/solution or compare/contrast as well as text features like bolded vocabulary words, charts, and captions.
+This improves comprehension dramatically.

 Third, we give our children more practice reading nonfiction for authentic purposes.
 This means reading books to learn something about that relates to our life, homework, or curiosity.